niki21599/gitProj/README.md

 bikeshare.py, new_york_city.csv, chicago.csv, washington.csv

 ### Credits
-This repo is inspired by Udacity
+This repo is inspired by Udacity and it is inspired by me